AnanthaRamanujan-SM/opennms-tutorials-1_training/session3/Exercise-3-1.md

 We can try walking the mib of netsnmp_1_1 using the mibbrowser.

-Set the address to localhost and open the advanced tab to set the port to `11161` and the community strings to `public`.
+Set the address to `localhost` and open the advanced tab to set the port to `11161` and the community strings to `public`.

 ![alt text](../session3/images/mibbrowser-advanced.png "Figure mibbrowser-advanced.png")

-When you select operations > walk and then GO, you should see output like this image.
+When you select `operations > walk` and then `GO`, you should see output like this image.

 ![alt text](../session3/images/mibbrowser-walk1.png "Figure mibbrowser-walk1.png")

 Note the line `Name/OID: sysObjectID.0; Value (OID): .1.3.6.1.4.1.8072.3.2.10`

-The sysObjectID will be different for every vendor with the fields after the vendor id used to specify the vendors device.
+The sysObjectID will be different for every vendor.
+In this example `8072` is the vendor id (NetSNMP) and the fields after the vendor id (`.3.2.10`) are used by the vendor to specify the vendors device `linux` (see [https://oidref.com/1.3.6.1.4.1.8072.3.2.10](https://oidref.com/1.3.6.1.4.1.8072.3.2.10) for more details).

 The vendor id is assigned to organisations by IANA.
-You can search a list of susObjectID mappings per vendor here [https://www.iana.org/assignments/enterprise-numbers/](https://www.iana.org/assignments/enterprise-numbers/)
+You can search a list of sysObjectID mappings per vendor here [https://www.iana.org/assignments/enterprise-numbers/](https://www.iana.org/assignments/enterprise-numbers/)

 The sysObjectID is the primary means by which OpenNMS knows what sort of device it is and therefore what MIBS are available to collect data from.

 `8072` is the registered sysObjectID for NetSNMP.

-`5813` is the registered sysObjectID for The OpenNMS Group, Inc.  (This is sometimes used when OpenNMS forwards traps to other systems)
+`5813` is the registered sysObjectID for The OpenNMS Group, Inc.  (This is sometimes used when OpenNMS forwards traps to other systems).

 Try walking the other containers by using a different port.

-Note that you will need to use community string `chubb` for chubb_camera_01
+Note that you will need to use community string `chubb` to get a response from the `snmpsim` emulation of the chubb cameras `chubb_camera_01` and `chubb_camera_02`.

 ## Generating events using MibBrowser

 You can use the MibBrowser to generate traps which are sent to OpenNMS.

-Select Tools > trap sender
+Select `Tools > trap sender`

-The figure below shows sending a LinkDown trap to horizon on port 1162
+The figure below shows sending a `LinkDown` trap to horizon on port `1162`

-With an SNMP V1 Trap you can specify the source IP address and in this case we have specified that the trap is coming from  `172.20.0.101` which corresponds to netsnmp_1_1.
+With an SNMP V1 Trap you can specify the source IP address and in this case we have specified that the trap is coming from  `172.20.0.101` which corresponds to `netsnmp_1_1`.

 ---
 **NOTE**

 SNMP v1 allows the source IP address to be set as a varbind but with SNMP v2 traps, you can't specify the source IP as a varbind.
 In this case the UDP message must come from the actual device IP address set by the operating system.
 See an explanation here https://stackoverflow.com/questions/76741423/pysnmp-impossible-to-change-source-address